About Knox County

 How can I search for someone recently arrested in Knox County, Maine?

 To search for someone recently arrested in Knox County, Maine, you can contact the Knox County Jail, located at 327 Park Street, Rockland, ME.
 The jail provides an inmate lookup process that can be accessed by calling their main line at (207) 594-0430.
-Additionally, you may visit the jail in person to inquire about recent arrests and inmate information.
+You may visit the jail in person to inquire about recent arrests and inmate information.

 Mugshots or booking photos in Knox County, Maine, can be obtained from the Knox County Sheriff's Office.
 The office is located at 301 Park Street, Rockland, ME.
 While the Sheriff's Office may provide mugshots upon request, they do not have an online portal for public access, so you will need to contact them directly at (207) 594-0429 for more information.